dragosboca/timesheet-report-plugin/RETAINER-QUERY-EXAMPLES.md

 The enhanced retainer query language transforms the Timesheet Report Plugin from basic time tracking into a comprehensive retainer management system.
 With sophisticated features for service categorization, rollover management, utilization monitoring, contract lifecycle management, and predictive analytics, users can now manage complex retainer relationships with enterprise-grade capabilities.

-The query language maintains full backward compatibility while adding powerful new syntax for retainer-specific operations.
+The query language provides powerful new syntax for retainer-specific operations.
 This enables everything from simple health checks to complex strategic planning dashboards, making it suitable for both individual consultants and large service organizations.

 **The retainer query enhancement is complete and fully functional!** 🚀